lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 Mitochondrial assembly proved to more elusive however.
 A seed sequence for maturase K (MatK) yieded in assemblies shorter than 1kb (data not shown).
 An alternative seed sequence was found in cox1, taken directly from the draft mitochondrial genome assembly of _A. filiculoides_.
-Using this seed sequence, assemblies of appropreate lengts were acquired, except for _A. nilotica_ (+@fig:fig4_assembly_stats; mitochondrium; Assembled length).
+Using this seed sequence, assemblies were acquired with similar lengths as the nanopore mitchondrium reference, except for _A. nilotica_ (+@fig:fig4_assembly_stats; mitochondrium; Assembled length).
-Notably, the Illumina assembly lengths are longer than the nanopore assemblies.
+The assembly sizes remained stable even when the expected genome size was increased in NOVOplasty settings.
-In contrast to the chloroplast nanopore assemblies, the mitochondrium nanopore assemblies were not circular, These observations indicate that the nanopore assemblies may be incomplete.
+This indicates that likely the _A. filiculoides_ mitochodrium sequence is substantially shorter than that of _P nudum_ and _O californicum_.
 The mitochondrium Illumina assemblies are still quite fragmented compared to their nanopore counterparts (+@fig:fig4_assembly_stats; mitochondrium; Assembled contig count & Assembled N50).
 Overall, the chloroplast assemblies of nanopore and Illumina origin are of high quality, near complete and suitable for futher analyses.
 The mitochodrium genomes assembled here are likely incomplete and fragmented.